Do you charge for the first consultation?

 What are your office hours?

-Our team is made up of working mums.
-We may complete work at odd hours, but generally are available for site meetings and phone conversations between 9.30am – 4pm Monday – Friday.
+We are generally are available for site meetings and phone conversations between 9.00am – 4pm Monday – Thursday.